mdabrowski1990/uds/docs/source/pages/knowledge_base/segmentation.rst

 Packets Desegmentation
 ----------------------
-Desegmentation is a reverse process for `message segmentation`_.
-It transforms one or more :ref:`UDS packets <knowledge-base-uds-packet>` into :ref:`diagnostic message <knowledge-base-diagnostic-message>`.
+Desegmentation is a reverse process to a `message segmentation`_.
+It transforms one or more :ref:`UDS packets <knowledge-base-uds-packet>` into a :ref:`diagnostic message <knowledge-base-diagnostic-message>`.